Illustrator's Depth: Monocular Layer Index Prediction for Image Decomposition: Introduction

-We introduce Illustrator’s Depth, a new concept designed to address these challenges by providing a novel way to represent the structural layering of vector graphics.
-Specifically, we define the illustrator’s depth of an image as the inverse mapping from each pixel to its corresponding layer index in its digital mockup, effectively capturing the spatial and compositional ordering of the artwork.
+We introduce Illustrator’s Depth, a novel concept for representing the structural layering of vector graphics Specifically, we define the illustrator’s depth of an image as the inverse mapping from each pixel to its corresponding layer index in its digital mockup, effectively capturing the spatial and compositional ordering of the artwork.
 We infer illustrators’ depth from arbitrary images automatically by leveraging a Depth Pro based neural network~\cite{bochkovskii_depth_2025} trained on a large, curated SVG dataset.
 Our model operates in a feed-forward manner to predict pixel-level layer indices, enabling a wide range of applications such as image editing and depth-aware vector graphics manipulation.

-More specifically, we present a number of contributions: \begin{itemize}[labelsep=0.4ex] \item We introduce the notion of \emph{Illustrator's Depth} and train a network to predict it, enabling fast layer decomposition; \item We show that incorporating our model into standard vectorization pipelines yields consistently layered SVGs with state-of-the-art visual fidelity; \item We propose a novel method for evaluating layer quality in vector graphics by rasterizing the predicted illustrator's depth and assessing its consistency with the ground truth; \item We demonstrate that coupling our pipeline with Text2Img models substantially enhances the generation of high-quality, editable vector illustrations from text; \item Finally, we showcase other applications of illustrator's depth in layer-based segmentation, depth-aware object insertion, tactile graphics creation, and artwork analysis. \end{itemize}
+More specifically, we present a number of contributions: \begin{itemize}[labelsep=0.4ex,leftmargin=2ex] \item We introduce the notion of \emph{Illustrator's Depth} and train a network to predict it, enabling fast layer decomposition; \item We show that incorporating our model into standard vectorization pipelines yields consistently layered SVGs with state-of-the-art visual fidelity; \item We propose a novel method for evaluating layer quality in vector graphics by rasterizing the predicted illustrator's depth and assessing its consistency with the ground truth; \item We demonstrate that coupling our pipeline with Text2Img models substantially enhances the generation of high-quality, editable vector illustrations from text; \item Finally, we showcase other applications of illustrator's depth in layer-based segmentation, depth-aware object insertion, tactile graphics creation, and artwork analysis. \end{itemize}